ZMH-SDUST/PEVD-dataset/README.md

 ## 🌐Introduction

-This project has built and opened up the industry's first physical experiment monitoring dataset that integrates multi-modal and multi-scenario applications - PhysLab.
-This dataset covers multiple key research areas, including behavior recognition, target detection, instance segmentation, human-computer interaction detection, and scene graph generation, and has carried out comprehensive and detailed data annotation for each field.
+The project built and opened the industry's first physical experiment process video dataset that integrates multi-modal and multi-scenario applications - PhysLab.
+The dataset covers multiple key research areas such as behavior recognition, target detection, instance segmentation, human-computer interaction detection, scene graph generation, etc., and has carried out comprehensive and detailed data annotation in each field.

 The PEVD dataset contains 4 carefully constructed subsets, each of which supports a range of specific research areas.
 The specific introduction is as follows: